firstclickinc/firstclick/readme.txt

 This is the master version of the firstclick repository for use in your local instance of Wordpress.
-You'll need to update the placeholder.gitignore and wp-config.php files.
+You'll need to update the placeholder.gitignore and wp-config.php files and import the database

 Initial Setup
 -------------